-Smashing Pumpkins is an alternative rock band originally from Chicago, United States, whose history includes 11 studio albums over more than 30 years of existence.
-From its origins in the late eighties until 2021 the band has gone through several changes in its formation, but always fronted by the leader of the group, Billy Corgan.
+Smashing Pumpkins is an alternative rock band originally from Chicago, United States.
+Their history spans through over more than 30 years and 11 studio albums.
+From their beginning in the late eighties until 2021, the band has gone through several line-up changes, with frontman, Billy Corgan as the only permanent member.

-We will also review side projects, such as Zwan, Billy Corgan soloist and the Jimmy Chamberlin Complex.
+In this post, we will also review other side projects, such as the band Zwan, Billy Corgan’s solo output and the Jimmy Chamberlin Complex project.

 Smashing Pumpkins Chronology